PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 #### Parameters
 * **keys:** A document that contains the field and value pairs where the field is the index key and the value describes the type of index for that field.
 For an ascending index on a field, specify a value of 1; for descending index, specify a value of -1
 * **options:** *Optional*.
-A document that contains a set of options that controls the creation of the index. see MongoIndexOptions for details
+A document that contains a set of options that controls the creation of the index.
+See MongoIndexOptions for details

 ### Dropping an Index
 Drops or removes the specified index from a collection.